Do you need Volvo transmission repair? Contact Rick & Ray’s Auto Plaza!

 There are several reasons your car smells like it is burning:

-- Overheated engine: An overheating engine can produce a burning odor.
+• Overheated engine: An overheating engine can produce a burning odor.
 It may be due to a coolant leak, a malfunctioning radiator, a broken hose, or a faulty water pump.
-Continuing to drive with an overheating engine can cause severe damage, so it’s important to address this issue promptly.
+Driving with an overheating engine can cause severe damage, so it’s important to address this issue promptly.

-- Burning oil: If you smell burning oil, it could indicate an oil leak that is dripping onto hot engine components.
-This could be caused by a faulty gasket, a damaged oil seal, or an oil pan leak.
+• Burning oil: If you smell burning oil, it could indicate an oil leak that is dripping onto hot engine components.
+A faulty gasket, a damaged oil seal, or an oil pan leak could cause this.
 Insufficient oil levels or using the wrong type of oil can also lead to overheating and a burning smell.

-- Overheated or damaged transmission: An overheated or damaged transmission can produce a burning odor.
-This could be caused by low transmission fluid levels, a faulty transmission filter, or other mechanical issues.
+• Overheated or damaged transmission: An overheated or damaged transmission can produce a burning odor.
+Low transmission fluid levels, a faulty transmission filter, or other mechanical issues could cause this.

 3. Difficult Gear Shifting